nitred/nr-wg-mtu-finder/README.md

     ```
 * Install the project
     ```bash
-    # Use your environment manager of choice like virtualenv or conda or poetry to pre-create an environment
+    python3 --version #ensure that you have python 3.8 or 3.9 brew install python@3.9 #install it with package manager of your choice python3.9 -m venv ~/python/nr-wg-mtu-finder-3.9 #create a virtual environment source python/nr-wg-mtu-finder-3.9/bin/activate #activate it
-    pip install nr-wg-mtu-finder==0.2.1 --upgrade
+    python3 --version #now you should see python 3.9 pip install nr-wg-mtu-finder==0.2.1 --upgrade #install the project
+    #it will be available in PATH
     ```

 # Usage